activity_detail_image

 Cancellation and Refund

-• Cancellation/refund requests must be submitted during business hours (Monday to Friday, 10:00 AM to 6:00 PM, excluding Saturdays, Sundays, and public holidays).
-Cancellations made outside of business hours will be processed on the next business day.
+• Cancellation/refund requests are accepted only during business hours (Monday to Friday 10:00 to 18:00 / excluding Saturdays, Sundays, and holidays), and if cancellation is received outside of business hours, it will be processed as received on the next business day (based on business hours).

-• Cancellations and refund requests must be submitted during business hours and confirmed upon receipt of cancellation confirmation.
+• Reservation cancellation and refund requests must be requested within business hours and you must receive cancellation confirmation.

 Kanagawa & Hakone Only Picks!